yuliyaselevich/ISCCP-H-CT/README.md

 ## File Format and Parameter Description

-Each file in the database is a netCDF file that contains one year of data*.
-Every line (row) of the file contains following variables** for each convective system:
+Each file in the database is a netCDF file that contains one year of data.
+Every line (row) of the file contains following variables for each convective system:

 1. frame - id number of a timeframe a convective system belongs to (Each frame represents a 3 hour period.
 The variable is required to calculate eccentricity, orientation, central latitude, central longitude, axis major length and axis minor length of a convective system).
 2. feature - a unique id of a convective system.